6063-fuguoxue/MidTerm/README.md

 ### Cover 1
 Cover 1 will have a cat responding to the mouse movement and mouse clicks.
 The cat's eyes will follow the mouse's movement, and a cat paw will appear where the mouse click happens.
 So far, I have created a mouse image and let it move with the digital mouse on canvas.
 The image is loaded in the 'preload()' function.

-For the next step, I will draw a cat on the canvas and animate its eyes.
-It will be a simple animation: for example, if the mouse is left to the cat, its eyes will animate towards the left within a certain range.
-When a mouse click event happens, `mouseClicked()` check if the current `coverIndex` is 1; if so, draw a paw at the clicked position.
-There can be a global counter so that we can let the paw image remain on canvas for a few seconds.
+For the next step, I will draw a cat on the canvas and animate its pupils.
+For example, if the mouse is left to the cat, its eyes will animate towards the left within a certain range.
+Since the pupils have a moving function, I will need a `class Pupil()`.
+The class will first define the properties of the pupil shape, which can also be time-dependent like in Cover 0.
+Then, the class will also have the `draw()` function, which will handle the position changes of a pupil.

+Another thing I will implement is the mouse-clicking event.
+When the mouse is clicked, `mouseClicked()` checks if the current `coverIndex` is 1; if so, draw a paw at the clicked position.
+There can be a global counter so that we can let the paw image remain on canvas for a few seconds or frames.

 Below is a screenshot of the Cover 1 (to be continued).
 ![Cover 1](./cover1.png)